EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 The Apps menu provides access to **all** of the apps available to you.

 Select an app-specific menu option to access that app.
-The app-specific menu options correspond to the apps available via the Jobs panel.
+The app-specific menu options correspond to apps available on the Open OnDemand home page.

 To see all of the apps available to you, select the **All Apps** option to go to the All Apps page.